Student Visa

 A visa does not guarantee entry into the United States.
 A visa only allows a foreign citizen to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States.
 The Department of Homeland Security (DHS), U.S. Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.

 After you present your passport, visa, and Form I-20 at the port-of-entry, a CBP official will make this decision.
-Once you are allowed to enter the United States, the CBP official will provide an admission stamp or paper Form I-94, Arrival/Departure Record.
+Upon admission, the CBP official will provide an admission stamp or paper Form I-94, Arrival/Departure Record.

 Learn about procedures for students (with F or M visas) entering the United States on the CBP website under Arrival Procedures for Students or Exchange Visitors.
 Learn about admissions and entry requirements, restrictions about bringing food, agricultural products, and other restricted/prohibited goods, and more by reviewing the CBP website.